 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.

-Talk with your healthcare provider if you have this risk factors for pancreatic NETs and what you can do about it.
+Talk with your healthcare provider about your risk factors for pancreatic NETs and what you can do about them.

 What are the symptoms of a pancreatic neuroendocrine tumor?

 Nonfunctioning pancreatic NETs don’t cause symptoms until they’re big enough to put pressure on other organs, such as the bile ducts.

 The symptoms of functional pancreatic NETs depend on what type you have because the symptoms are caused by the overproduction of hormones.

 Here’s the breakdown of symptoms that you may have based on tumor type.

 - Yellowing on the skin or whites of the eyes (jaundice)